Kev Gray & The Gravy Train: Formation and early success (2006–2010)

-The Crocodile Club, Harajuku 2009–2010

 In April 2009, the band won another Gaijin Sounds award, this time for "One More Chance".
 The increased exposure saw the band secure a monthly residency at The Crocodile Club, a former rockabilly hangout in Harajuku with their regular UK-Japan Night.
 During this period, Hemlock Music arranged international support acts such as Afro-American kalimba artist, Kevin Spears; world music from Arabiki-Beat, and the Austin-based country singer, Jackie Bristow.
 The band also used the club to record live recordings and debut new songs, including The Veil Has Been Lifted, Who Loves The Lonely, and their most popular song, Six Feet Under.